mirage/ocaml-git/README.md

 ```
 $ make install
 ```
 ### What is supported

 * The loose object files can be read and written;
-* The pack files can be read but not written;
-* Cloning and fetching works for remote repository -- no support for local clone, shallow objects and capacities yet (this means that we are not using the special optimization available in the protocol but the operations should be safe);
-* Index file: no support yet -- this means that `git status` will think that you have no staged all the files in the directory.
-* No pull/merge/rebase (and merging strategy)

-### It should be painfully slow
+- binary blobs (files)
+- trees (directories)
+- commits (revision history)

+* The pack files and pack indexes (which are collections of compressed loose objects using a diff-based representation) can be read and written).
+Moreover, diff hunks are exposed using a higher-level position-independent representation so that they can be manipulated more easily.

+* The index file (cache) -- used as for managing the stagging area -- is fully supported.
+Which means that `git diff` and `git status` will work as expected on a repository created by the library.

+* Basic support for client-side cloning and fetching (using bare and deepen options) but with no support for fancy download capabilities which is exposed by usual Git servers.

+### Waht is *not* supported

+* Puhsing is not supported -- although it should not be very hard to support a dummy implementation, with no compression.

+* Only client-side operations are currently supported.
+Implementing the corresponding server-side implementation is high on the TODO
+  list: using a dummy compression scheme, this should not be too hard to add, though.

+* Merging and rebasing strategies are not supported.

+### Performance

-Well, actually, not really.
-Performance is comparable to the usual `git` command.
+Performance is comparable to the `git` command.
+For instance, when downloading and processing a 5.4MiB pack file (the download time itself takes ~10s):

 ```
 $ time ogit clone git://github.com/ocaml/opam-repository